RedEye-Developers/MkDocs/docs/dotnet/linux-install/snap/dotnet-install.md

 ### 2. Install .NET 9 SDK :
 ---

-This Will Install Both Sdk and Runtime.
+This Will Install Dotnet-Sdk, Dotnet-Runtime and AspNetCore-Runtime.
 ``` bash
 $ dotnet-installer install sdk 9.0
 ```